 This lure, the double-hooked, pre-rigged worm, is probably responsible for more big bass than any other lure in the state.
 In Arizona, a double-hook worm usually means a Westy Worm.
-The originals were made with superfloater worms, but now they come in a variety of sizes and colors.
-The superfloaters are still available, and that’s a great thing.
-These are different from Do-Nothing worms, because they are rigged on a jighead.
+The originals were made with super floater worms but grew to various sizes and colors.
+These are different from Do-Nothing worms because they are rigged on a jighead.

 Many anglers consider a Westy Worm primarily a deep-water structure lure.
 However, this lure is every bit as effective in shallow water.
-Docks and piers, especially after the sun has been out for a couple of hours, are ideal locations.
-Steep rocky banks are also good places to try the Westy, especially where the rocks and clefts create shady areas and the bank runs almost straight up and down.
+Docks and piers are ideal locations, especially after the sun has been out for a couple of hours.
+Steep rocky banks are also good places to try the Westy, especially where the rocks and clefts create shady areas and the bank runs straight up and down.
 These rocky banks are covered with hiding holes that crawdads love to use, and bass love to eat crawdads.
-The Westy moves like a craw, and sometimes a bass will slam one, then come back, as if he had smacked a craw to disable it before coming in to swallow it.
+The Westy moves like a craw, and sometimes a bass slams one then comes back as if he had smacked a craw to disable it before coming in to swallow it.

-A lot of times you will discover what the fish want by accident.
-For instance, you may get snagged on a small rock, and when you pull the lure free a fish grabs it.
-Or you may get a loop in your line and while you are sitting there playing with your reel a fish may take your worm.
-Sometimes the bass want the lure worked fast and you may not realize it until a fish grabs it as you reel in quickly to throw to another spot.
-It’s important to pay attention to where and how the lure was taken.
-If you repeat the process you increase the odds to catch more fish.
+A lot of times, you will discover what the fish want by accident.
+For instance, you may get snagged on a small rock, and a fish grabs it when you pull the lure free.
+Or you may get a loop in your line, and while sitting there playing with your reel, a fish may take your worm.
+Sometimes the bass want the lure worked fast, and you may not realize it until a fish grabs it as you reel in quickly to throw it to another spot.
+It’s essential to pay attention to where and how the lure was taken.
+If you repeat the process, you increase the odds of catching more fish.

-A good Westy worm rod is a 6 ½- or 7-foot spinning rod with a little give to it.
-A rod that is too stiff will tend to make you lose fish, either by tearing the hook free or straightening out the hook.
+A good Westy worm rod is a 6 ½- or 7-foot spinning rod with a bit of give.
+A too stiff rod will tend to make you lose fish, either by tearing the hook free or straightening out the hook.
 Light line is best for Westys, and most anglers use 8- to 10-pound-test line no matter how shallow or deep they are fishing.
-A Westy worm is pretty much an open-water lure, so you shouldn’t have to worry about dragging any big fish through brush.
+A Westy worm is an open-water lure, so you shouldn’t have to worry about dragging any big fish through the brush.

-When structure fishing is the bite of the day, the Westy really shines.
+When structure fishing is the day's bite, the Westy shines.
 Dan Westfall (original owner of the Westy Worm – hence the name) has definite ideas on how to go about fishing structure.
 First, he says to look for structure on a map.
-Mark likely-looking spots on your map–it is a lot faster to do it that way than to drive all over the place watching a graph.
+Mark likely-looking spots on your map–it is much faster to do it that way than to drive all over the place watching a graph.

-The shallower the structure, the better it will be, says Westfall, because the deeper you go the harder it is to catch the fish.
+The shallower the structure, the better it will be, says Westfall, because the deeper you go, the harder it is to catch the fish.
 A depth of 15 to 20 feet is his target.
-Once you are investigating the structure with a depthfinder, look to see if the fish are close to it.
-If the fish are out away from the structure or hanging way above it, Dan says not to even bother fishing for them.
-Fish that are close to structure are the active ones, and you can catch them.
+Once you investigate the structure with a depthfinder, look to see if the fish are close to it.
+Dan says not to bother fishing for them if the fish are away from the structure or hanging way above it.
+Fish close to the structure are the active ones, and you can catch them.
 The others are inactive and are probably not catchable.

-According to Westfall, the deeper you are fishing the more critical boat control becomes.
-He says that anchoring is great when the bite is slow and tough and you need to keep your lure on the bottom.
+According to Westfall, the deeper you are fishing, the more critical boat control becomes.
+He says anchoring is great when the bite is slow and challenging, and you must keep your lure on the bottom.
 However, he prefers shallower, more active fish.
 “Always fish as fast as you can get away with,” he said.
-The key to working a Westy is to use the reel to control the bait, he says.
-Keep the rod down, and your hand in front of the reel.
+He says the key to working a Westy is to use the reel to control the bait.
+Keep the rod down and your hand in front of the reel.
 Use the reel to move the bait.
 Westfall says to throw the worm out and let it go to the bottom while pointing the rod in that direction.
-As soon as the lure hits bottom, crank three or four times as fast as you can.
+When the lure hits bottom, crank three or four times as fast as you can.
 “Don’t have preconceived notions,” he said.
-“Start out fast for two or three casts, then slow down and slide it around on the bottom.”
+“Start fast for two or three casts, then slow down and slide it around on the bottom.”

 There is another technique for fishing these worms that can bring spectacular results.
-Mark Kile and Ben Matsubu are two of the anglers who have been given credit for this technique.
+Mark Kile and Ben Matsubu are two anglers who have been given credit for this technique.
 It is almost like spooning a worm.
-What you do is position the boat close to structure you want to fish, cast out the Westy Worm and let it drop.
-You can either reel it in the instant it hits bottom, or hop it three to four feet up, let it fall back, then reel it in and start over.
-If you are on good structure and there are fish there that don’t seem to want to bite, this technique could really pay off for you.
+You position the boat close to the structure you want to fish, cast out the Westy Worm and let it drop.
+You can use either reel it in an instant it hits bottom, hop it three to four feet up, let it fall back, and reel it in and start over.
+If you are on good structure and there are fish that don’t seem to want to bite, this technique could pay off.

 Catching fish on the Westy isn’t a problem.
 They seem to like it no matter how you present it to them.
-Once you have a fish on, however, you need to do a few things right to get him in the boat.
-If you have started out with a long medium-action rod you’re on your way to success.
-You want to avoid giving the fish any slack, and try not to switch directions on him.
+Once you have a fish on, you must do a few things right to get him in the boat.
+If you have started with a long medium-action rod, you’re on your way to success.
+You want to avoid giving the fish any slack and try not to switch directions on him.
 Keep him moving the same way and let him run around for a bit.
 Try not to let him jump because that might give him enough slack to shake the hook.
-Keep the drag set fairly light, and just use your hand on the spool to reel-set.
+Keep the drag set reasonably light, and use your hand on the spool to reel-set.
 Once the hook is in, let go and let the drag get the fish ready to boat.
 A net will come in handy, too.
 Murray says he’s never lost a fish on a Westy, but he’s the only person I have ever heard make that claim.